-Alain Badiou is probably the leading living philosopher in France today.
-He is a very complex figure who writes well-organized, multidimensional books and says things that are sometimes quite insightful, but who takes a number of fundamental positions that I find utterly antithetical.
-To oversimplify in the extreme, I read him as a sort of sophisticated existentialist who learned a few lessons from structuralism.
+Alain Badiou (b.
+1937) is probably the leading living philosopher in France today.
+He is a very complex figure who writes well-organized, multidimensional books and says things that are sometimes quite insightful, but who takes a number of fundamental positions I find utterly antithetical.
+To oversimplify in the extreme, I read him as a highly original Sartrean existentialist who borrowed a few arguments from Sartre’s structuralist nemesis, and added a lot of layers of his own.
+Somewhat unfortunately in my view, he has become very influential in continentally inclined academic leftist circles.
+Slavoj Žižek, who offends my sensibilities less often and catches my interest more, has dedicated books to Badiou.

-One thing I appreciate is that unlike some others of his generation, he unapologetically identifies himself as a philosopher in the classical sense.
+One thing I appreciate is that unlike some others of his generation, Badiou unapologetically identifies himself as a philosopher in the classical sense.
 I also like the fact that he overtly puts a high value on reasoning (though I think at a deeper level he is more committed to several kinds of voluntarism, including those of Rousseau, Sartre, Mao, and the Nazi legal theorist Carl Schmitt).
-I appreciate his sharp-tongued social criticism, but think he draws some very wrong conclusions about the way forward (again in a voluntarist direction).
-I like the way he integrates diverse interests like mathematics and literature, but strongly disagree with his particular philosophy of mathematics.
+I appreciate his sharp-tongued critique of identity politics and some of his other social criticism, but think he draws some very wrong conclusions about the way forward (again in a voluntarist direction).
+I like the way he integrates diverse interests like mathematics and literature, but strongly object to his claims about political implications of classical versus constructive mathematics.
+If one were to make such a connection, it seems to me that contrary to what Badiou says, constructive mathematics — with its nonreliance on assumptions — would be the more “liberating”.

 I note in passing that he has promoted a useful clarification of abstraction as a kind of subtraction.